 effective temperature and bolometric luminosity.

-(Recall discussions connecting theoretical to observational
+(But recall our previous discussions about connecting this theoretical plane to the observational

 For example: Solutions for "Zero-Age'', chemically homogeneous, H-burning